 Here’s what the shelves look like actually being used:

-The shelves provide enough space for 4+ battery chargers, extra batteries and a host of accessories.
+The shelves more garage storage – enough space for 4+ battery chargers, extra batteries and a host of accessories.

 I got creative and tacked on an empty plastic nail box to store stationary-like pencils, markers and scissors.